freddiejbawden/coinz/README.md

 # coinz
-This is my Informatics Large Practical
+Created for the Informatics Large Practical 2018

 Freddie Bawden